Languages of Montenegro: Minority languages of Montenegro

+Bilingual signs in Ulcinj; the top of the signs is in Serbo-Croatian, while the bottom is in Albanian.

 The European Charter for Regional or Minority Languages entered into force in Montenegro in June 2006, following the independence of Montenegro from the State Union of Serbia and Montenegro on 3 June 2006.
 The Constitution of Montenegro from 2007 states that Montenegrin is the official language of the country, while Bosnian, Croatian, Serbian and Albanian are languages in official use.
 The Constitution states that languages in official use are those of groups that form at least 1% of the population of Montenegro, as per the 2003 population census.
 The Law on National Minorities specifies that the percentage of members of national minorities in total population of the local government should be 15% in order for their language and script to be introduced in official use.
 Media founded by the Montenegro government are obliged to broadcast news, cultural, educational, sports and entertainment programs in minority languages.
 Minorities and their members have the right to education in their language in regular and vocational education.